 5. Perform the same action for each of the servers that are expected to connect to the StarWind target.
-In the end, the Source tab will look similar to the picture below:
+The Source tab will look similar to the screenshot below:

-6. In the Destination tab, press Add to select the target from the list of the targets on the StarWind VSAN server allowed to be connected to and press OK.
+6. Open the Destination tab, press Add to select the target on the StarWind VSAN server allowed to be connected to, and press OK.

 7. In the Interface tab, specify the IP address(es) allowed to accept connections to the StarWind VSAN target.
 By default, all interfaces are allowed to be used in the newly created rule.
 If only dedicated interfaces are intended to be used for connecting to the targets, select the required interfaces from the dropdown list in the popup window:

-NOTE: Loopback address 127.0.0.1 shall be added for the Hyper-V hyperconverged setup scenario.
+NOTE: The loopback address 127.0.0.1 should be added for the Hyper-V hyperconverged scenario.
 For any other configuration scenario, this IP address is not required.